Home >

 Lakeside also has a large pier jutting into Lake Erie, which offers fishing and swimming.
 Lakeside also features a handful of unique stores.
 Additionally, the dining opportunities in the area are varied, including numerous types of cuisine and a variety of settings.
 There is a dining room in the Hotel Lakeside as well.

-Hotel Lakeside
+Lakeside Shuffleboard

 Lakeside Daisy Festival